stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 - Unfortunately the cache class is publicly visible but cannot be instantiated.

-Finally We also add helpers to transform to/from a bit-field mask:
+Finally we also add helpers to transform to/from a bit-field mask:

 ```java
 IntBinaryOperator MASK = (a, b) -> a | b;